holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

     contents = f.read().splitlines()

-# Make a list where each element is a list of atom lines with the same residue residue number
+# Make a list where each element is a list of atom lines with the same residue number
 residues = []
 current_residue = []